RedHatProductSecurity/secure-development-guide/docs/code-audit/index.md

 ## Where do I start?
 - We need to first understand the criticality of the underlying codebase.
 The more critical the code, the more detailed the audit process.
 For example, parts of an application which does pure UI without any user input, may not be very important to audit, as compared to parts where user input is required via the web or parts which access your database or even bits which run as a privileged user on your server.

 - Secondly, look at the resources available to you.
 Code audits are most effective when done by someone who did not write the code in the first place.
 Do you have developers or security engineers at your disposal who can take a look at your code?
-Sometimes even peole in other functions like QE folks, or in the case of an open source project even contributors whose day job is develoement or review may be helpful in this process.
+Sometimes even people in other functions like QE folks, or in the case of an open source project even contributors whose day job is development or review may be helpful in this process.

 - Audit quality depends on the skills of the auditor.
 It also depends on how well the application is documented in the first place so that the auditor can understand the various components and data flow etc, which can aid an audit.
 Code auditors may lose interest if they find application logic difficult to follow or a complete absence of documentation.
 Even the best of auditors sometimes ignore things which they feel are a waste of time.
 So audit quality is a combination of auditor skills and developer contribution either via documentation or being able to talk to the auditor about the application.